 Marin Sanitary Tour Details

-The Transfer Station is where residential garbage is collected daily.
-It is here that collection trucks are weighed before dumping their load into a huge pit.
-There the garbage is bulldozed and compacted before being transferred into large cargo trucks to the landfill.
+The Transfer Station is where residential and commercial garbage is dumped before it is carried offsite to the landfill.
+The garbage is dumped into a large pit, then bulldozed and compacted before being loaded into large cargo trucks destined for the landfill.

 Area 4: Marin Resource and Recovery Center (MRRC)